Mack and Mabel

-This version certainly delivers a lively entertainment delivered with energy and commitment by its cast and an excellent band.
-It begins with a bankrupt Sennett paying a last visit to his studio and viewing some of his old movies, reviving old memories as he sings "When Movies Were Movies", but this production does not use film clips as apparently the original script required at several points.
+This version is certainly a lively entertainment delivered with energy and commitment by its cast and an excellent band.
+It begins with a bankrupt Sennett paying a last visit to his studio and viewing some of his old movies, reviving memories as he sings "When Movies Were Movies", but this production does not use film clips as apparently the original script required at several points.
 Instead, we see him making them as we go back to 1911 and Mabel's first meeting with the director in the Biography New York Studio.

 The whole show could be in Mack's memory, but in this version the story links are delivered by others, mainly by Sennett's studio writer Frank Capra, later a famous director, as whom Stuart Matthew Price attractively establishes an early rapport with the audience.